I. THE TRAINING PROGRAM IN SUMMARY

-The Business Administration major, speacializing in General Business Administration equips students with the necessary competencies to enter the modern world of business and management.
+The Business Administration major, speacializing in Logistics & Supply Chain Management equips students with the necessary competencies to become the suply chain & logistics managers in all types of businesses or become the managers in Logistics enterprises.
 The program is designed to achieve the following objectives:

-- To acquire basic knowledge and skills of a manager related to planning, organizing, leading and controlling (PO1).
+1. To acquire basic knowledge and skills of a manager including: Planning, Organizing, Leading and Controlling (PO1)

-- To understand ethical standards and social responsibility in business in the era of digitalization and globalization (PO4).
+3. To understand ethical standards and social responsibility in business in the era of digitalization and globalization (PO3)

 2. Program learning outcomes (PLOs)

-On the successful completion of the General Business Administration training program, graduates will be equipped to:
+On the successful completion of the Logistics & Supply Chain Management training program, graduates will be equipped to:

-Apply basic economic, political, social and legal knowledge to solve problems arising in business and management activities.
+Apply basic economic, political, social and legal knowledge to solve problems incurring in business and management activities.